 When Does “The Last Samurai” (2003) Take Place?

-"The Last Samurai" is a historical fiction film written by John Logan with Edward Zwick and Marshall Herskovitz and released December 5th, 2003.
+"The Last Samurai" is a historical fiction film written by John Logan with Edward Zwick and Marshall Herskovitz that released December 5th, 2003.
+So when is "The Last Samurai" set?

 It takes place in the years: